ballerina-platform/module-ballerinax-ibm.ctg/README.md

 [IBM CICS Transaction Gateway (CTG)](https://www.ibm.com/products/cics-transaction-gateway) is a robust middleware solution that facilitates communication between distributed applications and IBM CICS Transaction Servers.

 The `ballerinax/ibm.ctg` package provides an API to connect to an IBM CICS Transaction Gateway using Ballerina.
-The current connector is compatible with IBM CICS Transaction Gateway versions 9.3.
+The current connector is compatible with IBM CICS Transaction Gateway version 9.3.

 ## Quickstart